ImaniMutarura9/stock-price-prediction-model/README.md

 ## Project Overview

-This project explores how different models can be used to analyze and forecast stock prices.
+This project explores how different regression models can be used to analyze and forecast stock prices.
 I built three models to compare their approaches and understand their strengths and limitations, from a simple baseline to a curved AI model to a real-world trading indicator.

 ---